cyb1999/ianai-cli/README.md

 - `ai config get all` (Get the full Settings)
 - `ai config set authToken="eyJ....."`
 - `ai config del authToken`

+## Credit
+- We also credit Hassan and his work on [aicommits](https://github.com/Nutlope/aicommits) for inspiring the commit message automation feature in this project.

 ## License